-Maternal and child health experts work to improve the health delivery system specifically for women, children, and families through advocacy, education, and research.
-They accomplish this by discovering and testing solutions through applied research and by developing, implementing, and/or evaluating health programs at the local, state, national, and international levels.
+Maternal and child health specialists work to improve the health delivery system through advocacy, education and research.
+They accomplish this by discovering and testing solutions through applied research and by developing, implementing and/or evaluating health programs at the local, state, national and international levels.

 SOPHAS Virtual Fair, July 13-14, 2011

 Start Preparing for Your Health Care Career in High School

 Reconciliation Act of 2010 Includes Significant Student Aid Provisions

 Summer 2010 Opportunities to Give Back to Medically Underserved Communities

 Keep Past Mistakes from Limiting Your Future Health Care Career

 Three Things to Look for in a Pre-health Enrichment Program

 Top 10 Reasons to Pursue a Health Career Now

 Students in a master's of public health program must take one course in each of the five core public health areas: